 The CIF rule is similar to the CFR rule for water shipments, but the seller must insure the goods to their port of destination at 110% of their value, with the coverage level set by the Institute Cargo Clauses of the Institute of London Underwriters.

-The insurance policy must be in the same currency used in the contract, and the seller must give the buyer any documents they might need to get the goods from the carrier, or to make a claim against the insurer.
+The insurance policy must be in the same currency used in the contract.
+The seller must give the buyer any documents that they might need to get the goods from the carrier, or to make a claim against the insurer.